Prostitution and the Contagious Diseases Acts (1864, 1866 and 1869)

-The passing of the Contagious Diseases Acts, which stripped poor and working-class women of their rights, shocked many respectable middle class women and provoked a major campaign for repeal.
-The Acts were a legal embodiment of the Victorian sexual double standard and, according to their critics, sanctioned male lust and forced vulnerable women into a life of state registered prostitution to service it.
+The passing of the Contagious Diseases Acts, search which stripped poor and working-class women of their rights, healing shocked many respectable middle class women and provoked a major campaign for repeal.
+The Acts were a legal embodiment of the Victorian sexual double standard and, medicine according to their critics, sanctioned male lust and forced vulnerable women into a life of state registered prostitution to service it.

 The first Contagious Diseases Act was passed in Britain in 1864 and was, to an extent, modelled on the European (French) system of regulated prostitution.
 It operated in an area surrounding 11 army camps and naval ports, and was designed to stop the spread of sexually transmitted diseases.
 It allowed for the forcible registration and regular internal examination of women suspected of being prostitutes.
 Those found to be diseased were detained for periods of up to 3 months (later extended) in a secure lock hospital.

 This (temporary Act) was replaced by a new Act in 1866 which added 2 more towns in the South to the number of subjected towns, and introduced the enforcement of fortnightly examinations of prostitutes.
 In the autumn of 1869 a third act was passed, extending its remit to cover 18 towns in the UK, and prolonging the imprisonment of diseased women from 6 to 9 months.

 After a long and sophisticated campaign of some sixteen years, led by Josephine Butler and the Ladies National Association for the Repeal of the Contagious Diseases Acts, the Acts were suspended in 1883 and repealed in 1886.